muskanpunshi/Final-Year-Project-Edistributor-Complete-Documentation-And-Code/README.md

 # EDistributor-FYP
-This repository contains sub folders of our final year project
+This repository contains sub folders of our final year project which includes Documentation and Code.

 Project Title:
 E-Distributors